Anne C. Feltovich

 An examination and discussion of the myths of ancient Egypt, Greece and Rome, with particular focus on the reception of these myths in the literature, art, intellectual traditions and social issues of contemporary societies and analysis of how these myths continue to enrich our culture today.
 (Oral Presentations.)
 Feltovich.

 The Classical Tradition in American Political Life: Cicero, Hamilton, Jefferson and the Making of the Republic.

 A study of ancient Greek and Roman influences on the creation of the United States, with special attention to the influence of Cicero and the rivalry between Alexander Hamilton and Thomas Jefferson.
 Readings include biographies of and writings by all three figures.
 Not open to students who have taken Classics 270.
 (Same as Government 242.)

 244F Tragedy: Then and Now.

 How did Greek tragedy work in the city of Athens?
 Athens was a radical democracy but was based on slave labor and the exclusion of women.
 How is this implied contradiction displayed in the works of Aeschylus, Sophocles, Euripides?
 But tragedy also has contemporary life.
 How do these plays transcend their time of production?
 An opportunity to examine relations of gods/humans, fate/choice, as well as gender, class/ethnicity and sexuality.
 Readings to include works by Seneca, Racine, Sartre, O’Neill, Heaney, Fugard.
-(Writing-intensive.)
-(Same as Comparative Literature 244 and Theatre 244.)
-Maximum enrollment, 20.
+(Genre) (Same as Literature and Creative Writing 244 and Theatre 244.)
 N Rabinowitz.

 Power and Corruption in Ancient Rome.